daverein/WearOSConcentricWatchface/README.md

 Getting Started to build
 ---------------

-This sample uses the Gradle build system.
+This application uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

 Support
 -------

 - Stack Overflow: http://stackoverflow.com/questions/tagged/android

-If you've found an error in this sample, please file an issue: https://github.com/daverein/WearOSConcentricWatchface/issues
+If you've found an error in this application, please file an issue: https://github.com/daverein/WearOSConcentricWatchface/issues

 Patches are encouraged, and may be submitted by forking this project and